facebookresearch/hydra/website/docs/tutorials/basic/running_your_app/3_working_directory.md

 <ExampleGithubLink to="examples/tutorials/basic/running_your_hydra_app/3_working_directory"/>

-Hydra solves the problem of your needing to specify a new output directory for each run, by creating a directory for each run and executing your code within that working directory.
+Hydra solves the problem of you needing to specify a new output directory for each run, by creating a directory for each run and executing your code within that working directory.

 The working directory is used to: